Shivraj97/BookMarkerApp/README.md

-# Bookmarker LocalStorage App
+# BookMarker App

-Simple application for bookmarking webistes.
-This app goes along with the "Learn JavaScript By Building A Bookmarking App" tutorial.
-It uses localStorage for storing bookmarks

-### Version
-1.0.0

-### Usage

-Just download and open index.html.
-It is all client side
+## A simple bookmarking app.
+This app uses no frameworks and was built using vanilla.js and bootstrap.
+It uses localStorage for storing bookmarks.
+It uses ES5 syntax and Regex.